Goosky/IQDictionary/README.md

 IQDictionary
 ============

-category of NSDictionary and NSMutableDictionary
+Category of NSDictionary and NSMutableDictionary , insertMulti value for one key, and easy to get others.